luciopaiva/witchcraft/technical-notes.md

 ### Getting rid of the content script

 Witchcraft v3 gets rid of the content script and relies solely on the background script.
 The reason I deleted the content script was to make the implementation simpler.
 I'm not sure if it was not available at the time I first implemented Witchcraft, but the fact is that the API offers ways for the background script to be called whenever a navigation event happens; specifically, the event `chrome.webNavigation.onCommitted`.

+### New architecture

+Having no content script, the new architecture relies solely on the background script.
+It listens for page loads and then proceeds to run the logic that looks for scripts and injects them.
+For the actual injection, the API `chrome.tabs.executeScript()` is used.
+Although being a deprecated call (see [Upgrading to manifest v3](#upgrading-to-manifest-v3)), it is the only option in manifest v2.

+There is one caveat, though: `executeScript()` runs in the context script environment.
+Although it can access the page's DOM just fine, the `window` object it sees is the one from the context script page, not the actual page's.
+This was exactly how Witchcraft v2 operated, but this behavior caused some confusion among scripters, so it is being changed in the new architecture.

+To overcome the limitation imposed by `executeScript()`, Witchcraft wraps the user script into a `<script>` tag that is then embedded into the DOM.
+It does this by passing the context script a string that contains JavaScript code to create a script tag whose contents will be the user script.
+The context script then creates the `<script>` tag into the DOM, and then the actual page proceeds to executing it, causing the user script to effectively run in the intended context.
+The wrapper logic can be seen in [chrome-extension/util/embed-script.js](./chrome-extension/util/embed-script.js)

 ### Background script as a module